rregio/perdido-anotante/_posts/en/2025-05-11-start-or-keep-a-routine.md

 title: Start or maintain a routine??
 description: "A personal reflection on the challenge of maintaining new habits, such as exercise and diet, after the initial excitement.
 I share my experience with walking and try to understand why we give up."
 date: 2025-05-11
-categories: ['habits', 'motivation', 'routine', 'health', 'well-being', 'reflections', 'personal-experiences']
+categories: ['Life and Reflections']
-tags: ['Start Routine', 'Maintain Routine', 'Discipline', 'Motivation', 'New Habit', 'Daily Routine', 'Physical Health', 'Mental Health', 'Exercises', 'Diet', 'Weight Loss', 'Social Support', 'Flexibility', 'Enjoyment in Activities']
+tags: ['Starting a Routine', 'Maintaining a Routine', 'Discipline', 'Motivation', 'New Habit', 'Daily Routine', 'Physical Health', 'Mental Health', 'Exercise', 'Diet', 'Weight Loss', 'Social Support', 'Flexibility', 'Pleasure in Activities', 'motivation', 'routine', 'personal-experiences']
 lang: en
 header_image: /assets/imagens/comecar-ou-manter-uma-rotina.jpg
 header_image_size: 2048